tonytins/cu/src/magic.md

 ## Bluerium

-Bluerium is an magical element that you're born with and is used for casting charms and spells.
-These people are known as Mages.
+Bluerium is a magical element that you're born with.
+These beings are known as Mages.
+Bluerium is used for casting charms and spells which can be channeled through wands or staffs.
 Bluerium flows through a mage's body like blood, but it doesn't replace blood, and is capable of regenerating.
-Mages use wands and staffs to help channel their magic.
+It's passed down through heredity, but may become dormant if passed down to anyone born without it; however, it will eventually resurface unexpectedly in later generations.
 Bluerium can absorbed and it can temporarily be taken away.